GENERAL PAPER PROGRAMME

 We want mainstream students to also benefit from them because we have seen how powerful they can be.

-If you want to try out our Critical Reading and Writing strategies,
+If you want your child to try out our Critical Reading and Writing strategies,

 sign up using the form below.